Access to abortion in Australia is highly variable due to the differing abortion laws between the states and territories.

 Abortion laws QLD

 In a historic vote on the 17th of October 2018, the Queensland Parliament voted to change the laws governing abortion care.
-While the timeline for implementation of these laws remains to be determined, the changes will:
+The changes came into effect on 3 December 2018.
+They include:

 - Allow abortions up to 22 weeks to be performed in the State.